Bicycle Dooring Accidents

 There is a Statute of Limitations on bicycle accident injuries in Massachusetts.
 Ordinarily, you have three years to file a lawsuit against the driver at fault or you lose your right to seek compensation in the courts for your injuries.
 There are some exceptions for making claims within two years, so contacting an attorney as soon as possible is very important.

 At Breakstone, White & Gluck, we understand a dooring accident can take everything away from you in an instant.
-Our goal is to help you recover physically and emotionally and get back to living your life as soon as possible.
+Our goal is to help you make a full recovery physically and emotionally and get back to living your life as soon as possible.